 The L-1 tram can get you here (leave from the Mercado Station and head towards Benidorm).
 The ride is about 45 minutes and costs just over 4 euros.

 Alicante has bus connections to Madrid, if you find yourself in the Spanish capital (check routes here, it's a 5-hour trip) — and a few other major cities in Spain, like Barcelona.
 The route is about the same amount of time.

 However, you can often get a (very) cheap flight here which means less time traveling and more time in Alicante.

 Snag A Cheap Flight

-You're in luck because you can snag a cheap flight to Alicante from a few major cities in Europe, thanks to flights from budget airlines in Wizz Air and Ryanair.
+There's a small airport in Alicante that luckily has several affordable connections from a few major cities in Europe, thanks to flights from budget airlines in Wizz Air and Ryanair.
 You can find direct flights to Alicante from Bucharest, Romania for as low as $50 USD, or Kiev, Ukraine for less than $100.

 Or, if you find yourself in Portugal (like Lisbon or Porto), Italy (Venice, Rome, etc), or France (Marseille, Paris, etc), you can find flights to Alicante for less than $25.
 Vueling also has cheap fares from Barcelona, Madrid, and other locations in Spain.

 If you're flying, you can get into the city by bus.
 Bus #C-6 picks up passengers every 15-20 minutes or so to make the drive into the city, and the major train, tram, and bus stations.
 Plan on a 20-minute ride for around €4 (you can purchase your ticket from the driver).